Why Introspection Is So Important for a Balanced Life

 There is a place I go once or twice a week.
 A cold, blank room in a nondescript old building, burrowed deep within one of the darker back pockets of Sydney.
 A place that provides me with the lessons I desperately need in my life.

-The art of Jiu-Jitsu is a powerful sledgehammer for your ego.
+The art of jiu-jitsu is a powerful sledgehammer for your ego.
 There are lessons to be learned on the mat that no book can teach.
-In this place, I’ve been choked to the edge of consciousness repeatedly by a young man who just happens also to be blind, I’ve had my arms stretched beyond their normal positions by a man who is also paraplegic, and I’ve been crushed on a regular basis by one particularly heavy man who is more than twice my age.
+In this place, I’ve been choked to the edge of consciousness repeatedly by a young man who just happens to be blind, I’ve had my arms stretched beyond their normal positions by a man who is a paraplegic and I’ve been crushed on a regular basis by one particularly heavy man who is more than twice my age.

-When I leave Jiu-Jitsu class and re-enter the “real world,” I’m quickly reminded of just how valuable this practice of connecting to myself is.
+When I leave jiu-jitsu class and reenter the “real world,” I’m quickly reminded of just how valuable this practice of connecting to myself is.
 It’s a practice that humans have utilized for hundreds, even thousands of years.
-The legendary 17th-century Japanese Samurai Miyamoto Musashi—one of the most skilled and feared Samurai ever to live—delved into the balancing power of introspection in his classic writing, The Book of Five Rings: “There is nothing outside of yourself that can ever enable you to get better, stronger, richer, quicker or smarter.
+The legendary 17th-century Japanese samurai Miyamoto Musashi—one of the most skilled and feared samurai ever to live—delved into the balancing power of introspection in his classic writing, The Book of Five Rings.
+“There is nothing outside of yourself that can ever enable you to get better, stronger, richer, quicker or smarter.
 Everything is within.
 Everything exists.
-Seek nothing outside of yourself.”
+Seek nothing outside of yourself,” he wrote.

 It all comes down to finding the place of balance.
 The yin and the yang.

 It seems to me that right now—more than any other time in my memory—people are in desperate need of finding ways to disconnect from a world that is overwhelmingly outward-facing.
 There are a few reasons for this, but one of the key reasons is that the places that force the necessary inner reflection and challenge that promote growth are becoming harder and harder to find.

 It’s the result of a society that is out of balance.